lerni/googleanalytics/README.md

 Run `dev/build`

+This module allows XML files to be uploaded into assets.

 ## How to use

 Set the Tracking IDs in yoursite.tld/admin/settings and you're set.

 ## Hint

--   You don't need to setup a tag for page load - it's triggerd per script
--   Trackingcode is only shown in live-mode.
+-   Trackingcodes are only shown in live-mode.
 -   opt-out may use `lerni/klaro-cookie-consent`